Digital strategy is an “all-in” affair. You have to get the whole team on board because a digital strategy is disruptive.

 - Fight against fear coming from top executives

-- Battle against the urge to tackle too many tasks at once and risk spreading the team so thin they cannot possibly be effective
+- Battle against the urge to tackle too many tasks at once and risk spreading the team so thin they cannot possibly be effective – when needed use IT staff augmentation to scale growth.

 Stomp out Ignorance

 Ask eight executives for a definition of digital strategy, and you’ll receive eight (or maybe more) different explanations.
 The executive team must be on the same page as to what digital means for the business and why such tech must spread throughout every facet of the company.
-True digital strategy initiatives are holistic and consider the big picture.
+True Digital strategy Transformation initiatives are holistic and consider the big picture.
 They aren’t fragmented one-off exercises where the executives push for the latest tech toys and platforms without considering how they really fit into the business.

 So how do you squash the ignorance?
 Start with education to help executives understand the latest digital trends and how they can transform the business.
 Answer some key questions with these efforts.
 For example, what processes need tech improvements?
 Will the latest tech such as blockchain and IoT be involved?
 How will the company change if 80 percent of customers start buying through mobile?
 These questions should spur some in-depth conversations that provide a good starting point for digital strategies.